General dentistry is the primary branch of dentistry that focuses on general oral health.

 What are the commonly used direct fillings?

-Amalgam is a silver-coloured filling material.
-It contains mercury mixed with copper, tin, zinc, and silver.
+Amalgam, a silver-colored filling material, contains mercury combined with copper, tin, zinc, and silver.

 Composite Resin is tooth-colored.
-It consists of a resin base with powdered quartz, silica, or glass).
+It has a resin base with powdered quartz, silica, or glass.

-Glass ionomer is white colored.
+Glass ionomer is white in color.
 It’s composed of powdered silica glass.

 Indirect Fillings